 You can now type text in 10 Indic languages into your Photoshop documents: Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, and Telugu.

 To enable Indic language support, select Preferences > Type > Middle Eastern And South Asian.
-Changes take effect for the next document that you create.
+Changes take effect for the next document you create.

 When you enable Indic support, two additional composers are enabled in the flyout menu of the Paragraph panel: